 Unique to this film is the workflow the Technicolor team set up with Cuarón, to the precise needs of the production.
 In a sense, it builds on what they did earlier with director Alejandro Iñárritu (and Chivo) on Birdman and The Revenant.
 Early collaboration with the filmmakers enabled creative input over longer time that enabled the team to shape and refine the film’s stunning results – and deliver on the creative intent of the director in telling his story.

-Technicolor's MR. X turns back time in Roma.
+Technicolor's MPC Film and MR. X turn back time in Roma.

 From the opening shot, where you see soapy water sloshing over the ground, VFX would play a big role in the making of Roma.
+In fact, Cuarón has said in an interview with British Cinematographer, that 97 percent of Roma has visual effects and that MPC are his heroes for the VFX work they contributed to the film.
 A lot of that is de-modernization work, required to bring Mexico City, where the film was shot, to the period when the story takes place circa 1970-1971.

 The biggest shot the team worked on involved two of the characters racing across a busy boulevard.

 “Except for a few cars and people in the foreground, everything had to be removed and replaced,” said Weintraub.
 “Modeled from old pictures and reference material, we did a completely new digital environment, down to the wires on the streetcars and the sparks they gave off.
 In creating the cinema and all the buildings, we even matched a reference film clip Alfonso found that showed how the lights of a sign moved and changed at night – which illustrates the incredible attention to detail in making Roma.”

 See the beauty of Roma, available now on Netflix.